Shaga-Matula/Iceberg/README.md

 5. Select 'pycodestyle' from the list.
 6. PEP8 errors will now be underlined in red, as well as being listed in the PROBLEMS tab beside the terminal.

-There were no errors or warnings flagged in login.py.
-There were no errors or warnings flagged in test_login.py 15 yellow warnings were flagged in run.py.
-These are down to the symbol combinations used in the ASCII art and logo.
+# 64 yellow warnings were flagged in run.py.
+These are down to # sign in comments.
 These are printed direct to the console and not used in any functions.

-### Testing user stories

 ## Deployment